azzajess/OSMC-LEDFX-WLED/README.md

 Software pre-requisites
 * WLED on esp(https://github.com/Aircoookie/WLED) with E1.31 enabled
 * OSMC on Raspberry Pi (https://osmc.tv/download/) (Click disk images down the bottom to download Pi image depnding on the device you own
-*
+* Putty to ssh into it

-1. Loopback Module
+1. Load module at boot
 In terminal (I used PUTTY)
 (`user:osmc\pass:osmc`) You should change password but perhaps after we are done configuring since we will need to restart many times)
-2. Load module at boot
+NOTE: Most of what we need to do must be done via ssh and not on the raspberry pi terminal.
+If you need to debug or access osmc terminal via pi, press esc when showing the ommc symbol on boot or OSMC exit.
 * `sudo cd nano /etc/modules`
 * Add `snd-aloop`
 * Save and close (Ctrl+X then Y then enter)